JulianMH/music-3/README.md

 ## Contributing

 If you want to add features, feel to do so and submit a pull request.
-Or you just fork it and build your own music player app.
+Or you can just fork it and build your own music player app.

 No Idea where to start?
-Here are some things that could to be done:
+Here are some things that could be done:

 - windows 10 compatibility (ideally as an universal app)
 - exporting and importing playlists